johnmarkj/CS370Project3/README.md

 **For Windows**
 [Cygwin Zip File](https://docs.google.com/open?id=0B4CSrXwYHmn_X1dJLS1XcWFfWGs)
--Go to the link and download the zip file
+- Go to the link and download the zip file
--Extract the zip file(recommended to extract on the desktop) -Execute the Cygwin Terminal
+- Extract the zip file(recommended to extract on the desktop)
+- Execute the Cygwin Terminal

 **For MAC**